Is Android the Best Operating System?

 There are many debates about which operating system is best for your phone.
 The leading contenders, Android and iOS, both have staunch supporters.
 Which group is correct?
 That’s a truly interesting question.

 But is it the best option for you?
 In this post, we’ll take a look at the advantages and disadvantages of this operating system.
-We’re going to look at these from the point of view of the app developer and the phone user.
+We will examine these from the perspectives of both the app developer and the phone user.
 That way, we’ve got all bases covered.

-Are you ready to learn more about the exciting world of Android?
+Are you ready to discover the exciting world of Android?
 Let’s go.

 A Brief History of Android

 Contrary to what most people think, Google did not develop the Android system.
-The company developing the software was sold to Google two years after it started working on it.
+The company developing the software was acquired by Google two years after it began working on it.
 That’s only the beginning, though.

 Despite the original company being founded in 2003, the first phone using the operating system was only launched in 2008.
 At the time, this Linux-based software didn’t turn any heads.
 A year on, Android’s market share was just 3.9%.
 It was a bumpy start, to say the least.
-It was only in 2011 that the operating system started to gain traction.
+It was not until 2011 that the operating system began to gain traction.

 Why People Choose Android for Their Smartphones